bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 # How To Interact?

++ Formation of Apache Software Foundation.

 + IBM's famous statement regarding Apache:
       + &ldquo;How do we make a deal with a website?&rdquo;

-+ Formation of Apache Software Foundation.

 + Became the non-copyleft center hub, in the way FSF was the copyleft center hub.

 + Why do it this way?

-# Understanding For/Non-profit Interaction
+# For/Non-profit Interaction

 + Free Software projects are run by individuals.